knownasilya/guides/source/localizable/routing/specifying-a-routes-model.md

 This is a great way to use the parent context to load something that you want.
 Using `paramsFor` will also give you the query params defined on that route's controller.

-_Note: This method could also be used to look up the current route's params from an action or another method on the route, and in that cases we have a shortcut: `this.paramsFor(this.routeName)`._
+This method could also be used to look up the current route's parameters from an action or another method on the route, and in that cases we have a shortcut: `this.paramsFor(this.routeName)`.

 In our case, the parent route had already loaded it's songs, so we would be writing unnecessary fetching logic.
 Let's rewrite the same route, but use `modelFor`, which works the same way, but returns the model